privatwolke/holocaust-map/README.md

 Building
 --------

-You can generate an executable `jar` file by running the `shadowJar` task with the gradle wrapper.
+Just run the gradle wrapper: `./gradlew run` (or whatever is correct for your platform).
+You can generate an executable `jar` file by running the `shadowJar` task.